reshh-18143/Breast-Cancer-Diagnosis/README.md

 This project aims to develop a machine learning model to diagnose breast cancer based on various features using logistic regression.
 The model is trained on a well-known dataset and can predict whether a tumor is benign or malignant.

-Table of Contents
 Features
+1.Data Preprocessing: Cleaning and preparing the dataset for analysis.
+2.Logistic Regression Model: Building and training a logistic regression model for classification.
+3.Model Evaluation: Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
+4.Visualization: Providing visual insights into the data and model performance.

 Technologies Used
-Dataset
-Installation
-Usage
-Model Training
-Results
-Contributing
-License

-Features
-Data Preprocessing: Cleaning and preparing the dataset for analysis.
-Logistic Regression Model: Building and training a logistic regression model for classification.
-Model Evaluation: Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
-Visualization: Providing visual insights into the data and model performance.

-Technologies Used
 Python: Programming language for implementing the machine learning model.

 Libraries:
-pandas: For data manipulation and analysis.
+1.pandas: For data manipulation and analysis.
-numpy: For numerical computations.
+2.numpy: For numerical computations.
-scikit-learn: For building the logistic regression model and evaluating its performance. matplotlib and seaborn: For data visualization.
+3.scikit-learn: For building the logistic regression model and evaluating its performance.
+4.matplotlib and seaborn: For data visualization.

 Dataset
 The project uses the Breast Cancer Wisconsin (Diagnostic) dataset, which is available from the UCI Machine Learning Repository.